RedHatInsights/turnpike/docs/index.md

 The simplest way to run Turnpike locally is using Docker Compose.

 First, you need to set proper environment variables.
-Copy the `.env.example` file to `.env` and customize it.
+Copy the `.env.example` file to `.env`, copy the `dev-config.py.example` to `dev-config.py`,  and customize them both as needed.
 You'll need to generate a secret key for session security and you'll need to set the `SERVER_NAME` to the hostname you're using for your SAML Service Provider, the same as the subject in your SP certificate.